 On the software side of things, you're bound for a similar experience no matter which device you choose.
 Both devices let you customize your home screen with your favorite content sources, and the interfaces are intuitive and familiar if you've ever used a streaming service before.
 Amazon does a predictably good job pointing you towards its own video streaming and Alexa's built-in functionality on the remote.
 Of course, if you want, you can also control your TV through Amazon's minimalistic Fire TV app.
-You'll be able to find the most popular streaming services on Fire TV, including YouTube and Apple TV+.
+You'll be able to find the most popular streaming services on this, the best Fire TV stick, including YouTube and Apple TV+.
 Who would have thought that when this product came out?

 Roku also makes some of the best streaming products, but it has no direct stake in the streaming service game.
 It isn't competing so head-to-head with Google, so there's a ton of streaming services and channels under the Roku umbrella.
 Each service gets equal weight on the Roku platform, but the remote does prominently feature hotkey buttons for Netflix, Sling, Hulu, and DirecTV Now, so that's a convenient inclusion if you're a subscriber to any of those services.
 And while there is no microphone on the remote, you can control your TV with the Roku app.
 From here, you can control everything from your phone, plug in headphones for private viewing sessions, and use a mobile keyboard when you're searching for content to watch.
 You can also conveniently cast content from your phone to your Roku-connected TV, which might come in handy the next time you're able to have a party.